- How to prepare & facilitate with confidence

 - e.g. digital boards, relevant collateral, examples for inspiration, ...

-- Think about the who the right people are for the session
+- Think about the right people to invite to the session

-- There might be more than just the first people you think of.
-Take a look at the benefits of Including Diverse Perspectives
+- They might be more than just the first people you think of.
+Read more about benefits of Including Diverse Perspectives

 - Think about how long each activity/section might take